 Comment: Lime is not a good idea!
 Many of us have alkaline soil to begin with!
 My dad once took the recommendation of his buddies and applied lime to my mother's vegetable garden (it was the only thing he did in the garden since turning up the sod).
 That great little veggie patch turned into an unproductive wasteland.
 A rule that is generally used for pruning should be used for fertilizers, too: if you don't know why you are doing it...
 DON'T.

 Phil: That is an excellent rule.
 The soil is a fragile environment and we can cause real damage by using the wrong materials.
-One of the important garden fertilizer tips I often repeat is to avoid using mineral fertilizers without a soil test - except calcitic lime.
+One of the important garden fertilizer tips I often repeat is to avoid using mineral fertilizers without a soil test - except calcitic lime, which is calcium carbonate.
 I absolutely do not recommend dolomite lime - that's where the problems come in.
-And I don't recommend a big application of calcitic lime without doing a soil test first - only 5 pounds per 1000 square feet, not 50-200 pounds as the labels recommend.
-Actually, even one of my favorite soil labs - Crop Services International - has recommended 50 pounds without a soil test.
-But I stick with 5 pounds, which is just a light dusting that you'll barely be able to see after doing it.
+And I don't recommend a big application of calcitic lime without doing a soil test first - only 10 pounds per 1000 square feet, not 50-200 pounds as the labels recommend.
+Actually, even one of my favorite organic soil labs - Crop Services International - has recommended 50 pounds without a soil test.
+But I stick with 10 pounds, which is just a light dusting that you'll barely be able to see after doing it.
 Probably at least 95% of soils will benefit from this.
 Also, calcium does not necessarily increase alkalinity.

 No, Calcium does increase alkalinity.

-You're right that calcium does usually increase pH, but on high pH soils, it sometimes lowers pH.
-I haven't come across a good explanation for why, but I would guess it's when the high pH is due to nutrients other than calcium, such as magnesium or potassium, and it just goes to show that soil is a mysterious environment.
+You're right that calcium does usually increase pH, but on high pH soils, it sometimes lowers pH, generally when the high pH is due to nutrients other than calcium, such as magnesium or potassium - it just goes to show that soil is a mysterious environment.